MonzurulAlam/OpenVstim/README.md

 <P align="justify"> The main objective of the project was to develop an open source electrical stimulator for transcutaneous spinal cord stimulation.

 ### DESIGN:
-<P align="justify"> We offer this open design as it is.
-Although it has been regorously tested with utmost care and to the best of our knowledge, we do not provide any warranty in any aspect.
+<P align="justify"> I offer this open design as it is.
+Although it has been regorously tested with utmost care and to the best of my knowledge, I do not provide any warranty in any aspect.

 ### STIMULATOR PARAMETERS
 -Current: 10 mA up to 120 mA <br/>